InfinityVM/InfinityVM/book/src/integration/README.md

 # Integration Concepts

  InfinityVM enables developers to use expressive offchain compute alongside the EVM to create new types of permissionless applications.
-This section discusses the specific affordances of InfinityVM for building such applications.
+This section discusses key concepts for building such applications.

 ## Coprocessing Jobs